REGISTRATION IS CLOSED!

 - Everyone who plans to join us at Woodland Park Zoo MUST pre-register.
 Registration is free!

 - You can register multiple people in one session.
 Please carefully follow the instructions for ordering t-shirts.
+NOTE: We are sold out of some sizes.

 - Event t-shirts are optional.
 To be guaranteed your size, order by 9/13/19.
 T-shirts are $12 and free for Walkers with Down syndrome.
 We will have limited quantities available at the Walk for $15.